 Finally, ensure whom you are buying the vehicle from.
 It is your choice of picking the cars from the dealer, online or privately.

 If you’re buying it from someone who has the imported cars, ensure they are not stolen and the dealer certified to sell the vehicle.
-You can follow the simple steps to reveal the vehicle history through a vehicle history check.
+You can follow the simple steps to reveal the hidden past through a vehicle history check.
 With a Car Analytics report, you can conclude whether the vehicle has outstanding finance, is involved in an accident, is a victim of the mileage anomaly or has a fake number plate.

 1. Know how much your car is worth